HritikR/t23emu/README.md

 I built this emulator to run real firmware dumps from Ingenic T23 chips.
 It is not QEMU.
 My goal was simple: load a raw firmware image, see where execution hangs, and write just enough hardware emulation to move past that spot.

 Right now, my emulator boots all the way through the Linux kernel and launches userspace apps.
-The Tuya IoT camera software starts up, connects to WiFi, and sets up video buffers.
-It runs fine until it hits a null pointer crash inside the TX ISP camera driver module.
+The Tuya IoT camera software starts up and gets past TX ISP camera driver probing, including ISP DMA channel setup.

 ## what works